Morgan Aero 8: Aero 8 Series 1 (2000–2004)

-Morgan's first supercar, the first run of Aero models was unveiled at the Geneva motorshow in 2000 by Charles Morgan, it was in his words "the result of the biggest development project ever undertaken by the Morgan Motor Company".
+Morgan's first supercar, the first run of Aero models was unveiled at the Geneva Motor Show in 2000 by Charles Morgan, it was in his words "the result of the biggest development project ever undertaken by the Morgan Motor Company".
 The result of many years of hard work, a development programme that included racing in the FIA GT series and a partnership with BMW.

 Whilst the car structure comes as pre-formed bonded aluminium elements significant work goes into hand making the overall vehicle continuing the handmade history of the company.
 The method of building the car was ahead of most companies in the marketplace and represented a dramatic shift for the company.

 The bonded aluminium chassis has elements of an ash frame to provide a link to the more traditional cars.
 It was designed by Chris Lawrence who had a long-standing relationship with Morgan and included many features of racing cars of the time.
 Items such as in-board shock absorbers, double wishbones all round, a flat floor, centre lock magnesium wheels, rose-jointed suspension and other elements were included providing significant handling improvements over previous models.